 • In Philippines

-In the Philippines, as the world’s third-largest Catholic country and a former Spanish colony, All Saints’ Day is celebrated similarly to how it’s celebrated in Mexico.
+In the Philippines, the world’s third-largest Catholic country and a former Spanish colony, All Saints’ Day is celebrated similarly to that in Mexico.
 It’s a day for families to come together, hold large reunions, and visit gravesites.

 As with other customs, there is traditional food and music.
 People pay their respects at the graves of their loved ones, and some even camp overnight in cemeteries.
-Filipinos are very respectful of their dead and take care of cemeteries all year long, with special decorations during the All Saints’ Day festivities as it’s believed that the spirits of the dead are visiting.
+Filipinos respect their dead and take care of cemeteries all year, with special decorations during the All Saints’ Day festivities, as the dead spirits are believed to visit.

-Many Filipinos travel outside of their province to return home for this holiday, which is a cherished tradition for paying homage to deceased loved ones and reconnecting with family.
+Many Filipinos travel outside of their province to return home for this holiday.
+This cherished tradition pays homage to deceased loved ones and reconnects the family.

 Wrapping up

-A day of remembrance, a day wholly dedicated to souls that departed to heavenly abode, a day to keep the link between loved ones and departed souls alive, is celebrated as a festivity named All Souls Day.
-All Saints Day 2023 is going to be observed on November 1st, making it memorable once again for the family and loved ones.
-It is a time to remember their contributions to the Christian community and to strive to live a life of faith and devotion like the saints.
-Celebrated in various ways around the world, All Saints’ Day and All Souls’ Day serve as a reminder to cherish our loved ones and to pray for the eternal rest of their souls.
+A day of remembrance, wholly dedicated to souls that departed to heavenly abode, a day to keep the link between loved ones and departed souls alive, is celebrated as a festivity named All Souls Day.
+All Saints Day 2024 will be observed on November 1st 2024, making it memorable again for the family and loved ones.
+It is a time to remember their contributions to the Christian community and to strive to live with faith and devotion.
+Celebrated in various ways worldwide, All Saints’ Day and All Souls’ Day is a reminder to cherish our loved ones and pray for the eternal rest of their souls.

 You May Also Read :